By Bill Mefford

 - At a rally during the campaign trump said that African Americans have been voting for Democrats for over a hundred years.
 Yeah, try again.
 African Americans, particularly in the South, were denied the right to vote since Reconstruction ended and that lasted until the Voting Rights Act of 1965 (and continues to today as the right to vote is constantly being attacked by - you guessed it - Republicans).
 Further, it wasn't until President Roosevelt that any significant portion of African Americans were voting for Democrats and their first taste of political power was their role in helping to decide the 1960 presidential race for John F. Kennedy.

 - At the honoring of Native American code talkers from World War II, trump stupidly held the event right in front of the portrait of Andrew Jackson.
-Besides being famous for being president, Jackson is best known for his hatred towards Native Americans.
+Jackson is best known for his hatred towards Native Americans.
 He was involved in a number of "Indian Wars" in Florida and then later, as president, he signed the Indian Removal Act, which forced indigenous people off of their lands in the East for lands further West.
 This later lead to the "Trail of Tears" in 1838, when over 16,000 members of the Cherokee nation were forced to march over 1,200 miles with one-fourth of them dying from disease, famine, torture, and murder by the US military.
 Needless to say, honoring brave men who served their country in World War II in front of a portrait of a man partly culpable for an attempted genocide of their ancestors is stupid and downright mean.
 (And I did not even touch on trump's racist attack on Senator Warren at this event as well).

 Why is this important?
 I always find it intriguing that one of the most often-cited commands God gives us in Scripture is to remember; remember where we come from, remember God's calling on us, remember our history.
 Remembering our history shapes who we are and where we are going.
 History has always been for me a reminder of God's active engagement in the world, always working to protect the vulnerable, hold accountable those who oppress, and to bring justice to the world.
 That is why I love reading history more than theological books; more than any kind of book.